SAP/fundamental/docs/pages/layouts/shell-layout.md

 ## Application with only Top Bar
 {: .docs-header-h2}
-This is the master layout which provides the foundation for all page templates.
+This is the main layout which provides the foundation for all page templates.
 Use this foundation when a full-width layout is needed, e.g., home page, launchpad, dashboard, etc.

 Both the header and footer can be fixed by applying the `.fd-shell--fixed` modifier to the `.fd-shell` container, or each can be fixed individual by apply `.fd-shell__header--fixed` or `.fd-shell__footer--fixed`.